 As with any healthcare reimbursement, a physician must certify that the service, procedure, or device is medically necessary.
 For patients facing mobility issues, a power wheelchair is the most costly option and is only reimbursed if a cane, walker, or power scooter will not be sufficient to meet the patient’s needs.
 In order for Medicare to properly reimburse the claim, it must receive documentation from a doctor affirming that the patient received an in-person, face-to-face examination.
 Further, coverage for a wheelchair is only appropriate when all of the following conditions are met:

-▪ The beneficiary is unable to operate a manual wheelchair;
+- The beneficiary is unable to operate a manual wheelchair; and

 Submission of an invoice to Medicare for reimbursement on behalf of a patient that does not meet the above criteria is considered a false claim and punishable under the FCA.